Keploy vs Karate Labs

 Karate's built-in mock server can simulate legacy services during migration.
 You write mock definitions in feature files, which is readable but requires manual effort for each dependency.

-Looking for a Karate Labs Alternative?
+Looking for a Karate Labs alternative?